JamesKirchenwiitz/Detection-and-Relocation-Workflow/Script/Template Matching/dependencies/README.md

 - All of these files are needed for successful execution of the template matching script
 - These can be manipulated and changed depending on need

-### NOTE:
-- Important to make sure the file paths to these files are specified in the core scripts as otherwise the code will fail